winsleytan/winsleytan/README.md

 ## 🌍 About Me
-I'm originally from the vibrant city of Penang in Malaysia—the largest island city in MY, intriguing proboscis monkeys, and majestic orangutans.
+I'm originally from the vibrant city of Penang in Malaysia—the largest island city in MY, a high degree of urbanization and industrialization and is one of the key economic development centers in Malaysia.
 Now, I'm immersing myself in the world of Computer Science as a secondary school tech student at Jit Sin High School.

 ## 💻 Tech Interests
 I have a deep passion for **web development**.
 Currently, I am working on my first website, drawing inspiration from numerous Instagram Reels.
 This project has allowed me to explore various aspects of web development, including front-end design, back-end integration, and user experience optimization.
 I am excited to continue learning and improving my skills in this field, and I look forward to creating more innovative and engaging web applications in the future.